ThomasWeiser/elmfire/README.md

 ## Constructing Firebase Locations

-To refer to a Firebase location you need a `Location`.
+To refer to a Firebase path you need a `Location`.
 Locations can be built with the following functions:

     -- Location is an opaque type.